 Lead Safe Community

-The City of Sanford is committed to provide you with clean, safe, reliable, high-quality drinking water that consistently meets all state and federal regulations and exceeds all water quality requirements.
+The City of Sanford is committed to providing you with clean, safe, reliable, and high-quality drinking water that consistently meets all state and federal regulations and exceeds all water quality requirements.
 As part of the nationwide efforts from the United States Environmental Protection Agency’s (USEPA) Lead and Copper Rule (LCR) and our ongoing commitment to reducing lead exposure in drinking water, we are actively reviewing historical water service line records and working to identify all drinking water service line materials throughout the entire water distribution system on both the customer and utility sides of the water meter.

 The Safe Drinking Water Act (SDWA), a federal law, authorizes EPA to establish regulations for public water systems.
 EPA first established the Lead and Copper Rule in 1991 to reduce exposure to lead and copper in nation’s drinking water supplies.
 The EPA released Lead and Copper Rule Revisions (LCRR) in 2021 and the Lead and Copper Rule Improvements (LCRI) in 2023.
 EPA’s recent revisions to the Lead and Copper Rule place a new emphasis on identifying and replacing lead piping and fixtures, expanding testing for lead in water, and enhancing public education and awareness.
 The revisions impact all water utilities across the United States.